Callum027/ansible-collection-palworld-dedicated-server/README.md

 * `palworld_dedicated_server_service_user_uid` - The unique UID to assign to the service user.
     * *New in version 2.1.0.*
     * No existing user on the system must be using the UID set in this value.
-    * When set to `null`, let the system auto-generate a unique UID for the service user.
+    * When set to `null`, the system will automatically assign a unique UID for the service user.
     * Default is `null`.
 * `palworld_dedicated_server_service_user_additional_groups` - A list of additional group names or GIDs to assign to the service user.
     * *New in version 2.1.0.*